mnett0/CryptoMoneyTicker/README.md

-# CryptoMoneyTicker v1
+# CryptoMoneyTicker v1.1

 ![Demo_CrytptoMoneyTicker](https://github.com/mnett0/CryptoMoneyTicker/blob/master/medias/Crypto_ticker.gif)

+## Update v1.1

+Now you can follow 5 crypto-currencies of your choice but without logo, you can always add it.
+(They are already available for Bitcoin, Ethereum, Ripple, Litecoin and Cardano)

 ## Description

 This a small screen for your desktrop or somewhere else, it allows to follow 5 of your favorites crypto-currencies.

-Actually, the crypto-currencies "supported" by the program are : Bitcoin, Ethereum, Ripple, Litecoin and Cardano (more coming soon).

 Data are collected via the API of the site [CoinMarketCap](https://coinmarketcap.com) and are updated every 5 minutes.

 The display changes of crypto-currencies every minute.
 You can change this delay but do not exceed 10 updates per minute.

-      122   interval = yourInterval; // in milliseconds

-Updates coming soon

 ### Materials